zhang-haozhe/LeetcodeSolutions/README.md

 Input: nums = [7,8,9,11,12]
 Output: 1

 Constraints:

-0 <= nums.length <= 300
+1 <= nums.length <= 5 * 105
 -231 <= nums[i] <= 231 - 1

-Follow up: Could you implement an algorithm that runs in O(n) time and uses constant extra space?

 # Result:

-Runtime: 32 ms, faster than 83.96% of Python3 online submissions for First Missing Positive.
+Runtime: 916 ms, faster than 53.58% of Python3 online submissions for First Missing Positive.
-Memory Usage: 14.2 MB, less than 75.30% of Python3 online submissions for First Missing Positive.
+Memory Usage: 63.9 MB, less than 34.09% of Python3 online submissions for First Missing Positive.

 # Solution:

+In the first loop, we put values to the slot where they belong to, like putting 5 to the 5th slot, 3 to the 3th slot, etc. During this, we only process values that are between 1~n.
+Once done, we are left with all the "correct" values in their positions, seperated by values that are out of bound.
+Then in the second loop, we only need to iterate through the array once again to check if there is a discontinuity.
+If so, return it.
+If not, return the maximum number + 1.

+# Complexity analysis

 Time complexity: O(n)
-Space complexity: O(n)
+Space complexity: O(1)

-I solved this problem by using a map.
-The point of using a map is to skip sorting.

-The first step is to filter out the non-positive elements from the list, because they do not have any impact on the final result.

-Then, we take care of the edge cases: if the list is empty, or if it does not start from 1, 1 is the the first missing positive number, so return it.

-After this, we set the first missing positive to be the biggest number in the list + 1.

-This is when the map comes into play: it associates each number with its next positive number.
-When traversing through the finished map by key, once a missing number is found, the program compares the stored first missing number and the current missing number and stores the smaller one.
-Once done, return the smallest missing positive number it has ever found.
+In practice, the first loop is O(n) as it only swaps two values necessarily under the given condition.
+Since no other data structure is created, the space complexity is O(1).